4 min read

 • Failure to implement access controls: Not restricting access to PHI within an organization based on job roles or responsibilities can lead to unauthorized exposure.

-• Improper disposal of emails: Neglecting to securely delete or dispose of emails containing PHI after they are no longer necessary or relevant can also result in HIPAA violations.
+• Improper disposal of emails: Failing to securely delete or dispose of emails containing PHI can also result in HIPAA violations.

 Related: